andersonjpark/QAOA-clustering-with-QFM/README.md

 # QAOA-clustering-with-QFM

+Announcement: This project was done at QHackathon 2022 during QWeek 2022, the biggest quantum computing event in South Korea including International Conference on Quantum Computing (ICQC) 2022.

-Announcement: I am currently running the actual hardware backend using Qiskit so the code and result will be uploaded by end of July.
+I am currently running the actual hardware backend using Qiskit so the code and result will be uploaded by end of July.

 # Report